operator-framework/enhancements/enhancements/compound-bundle-constraints.md

 As a cluster administrator using OLM, I should receive the same information about successful and failed resolution as with current "simple" constraints.

-#### Story 5

-As a cluster administrator, I should be able to opt-in to resolving compound constraints in OLM while the feature is alpha.
-When opted-out, the resolver should emit errors so bundles are not installed incorrectly, ex. missing an API.

 ### Implementation Details/Notes/Constraints